Queensland University of Technology: Former research institutes

+Research facilities

+Libraries and databases

 The QUT Library provides learning and research support to students and staff.
 There are three library branches at QUT: Gardens Point library, Law library, and Kelvin Grove library.
 In addition to borrowing and information access services, the QUT library also offers specialised support for coursework students, academic staff and researchers.

 The QUT library has a resource budget of approximately $13 million to buy subscription to academic journals and other materials.
 QUT Library provides the 3rd largest collection of ebooks and online video of any Australian or New Zealand university library.

 The QUT library hosts a number of institutional repositories.
 In 2003, it became the first university in the world to adopt an institution-wide Open Access policy, mandating the deposit of research papers in its institutional repository, QUT ePrints.
 QUT Digital Collections, managed by QUT Library, brings together digitised and born digital collections for dissemination to and reuse by the global community.
 When possible, items will be made open access and available via a Creative Commons license.
 Please see individual resources for specific copyright, license and access information.
 QUT Digital Collections is built on EPrints repository software.

-Criticism
+Academic reputation

+In the 2024 Aggregate Ranking of Top Universities, which measures aggregate performance across the QS, THE and ARWU rankings, the university attained a position of #201 (15th nationally).